pingcap/docs/tools/dm/skip-replace-sqls.md

 This document introduces how to handle abnormal SQL statements using Data Migration (DM).

 Currently, TiDB is not completely compatible with all MySQL syntax (see [the DDL statements supported by TiDB](/sql/ddl.md)).
 Therefore, when DM is replicating data from MySQL to TiDB and TiDB does not support the corresponding SQL statement, an error might occur and break the replication process.
 In this case, there are two ways to resume the replication:

 - Use dmctl to manually skip the binlog event to which this SQL statement corresponds

-- Use dmctl to manually replace the corresponding binlog event with other specified SQL statements that will be executed to the downstream
+- Use dmctl to manually replace the corresponding binlog event with other specified SQL statements that should be executed to the downstream later

 If you know in advance that an unsupported SQL statement is going to be replicated, you can also use dmctl to manually preset the skip or replace operation, which is automatically executed when DM replicates the corresponding binlog event into the downstream and thus avoid breaking the replication.